 This fruit is also abundant in magnesium and vitamin B6, which can both aid in calming your mind and promoting restful sleep.
 Between the potassium, magnesium, tryptophan, melatonin, and B6 in bananas, there’s good reason to believe they can help you enjoy a good night’s sleep.

+Bananas can promote healthy digestion.
 A 2011 study conducted among 34 overweight but otherwise healthy women, found that incorporating bananas daily could improve gastrointestinal health.
 The women were divided into three groups in which they received either one banana, one banana-flavored drink, or one cup of water in the control group.
 The participants assigned to the banana group experienced significantly less bloating and slightly increased levels of bifidobacteria — “good” bacteria in your gut that are often used in probiotics — in their stool.

-Furthermore, bananas contain two main types of fiber: pectin and resistant starch.
+Furthermore, bananas are starchy.
+They contain two main types of fiber: pectin and resistant starch.
 While starch is most concentrated in green and unripe bananas, pectin increases as bananas ripen.
 Some research indicates that pectin may be protective when it comes to colon cancer, and that resistant starch helps to feed the “good” bacteria in your gut.

 Bananas are low in calories, coming in at around 100 calories on average.
 They’re high in fiber, a nutrient that helps you feel fuller longer between meals and may help prevent overeating.
 The resistant starch in bananas may especially help keep your appetite at bay.
 And, as you’ll have discovered if you’ve ever blended or mashed a banana and seen its volume decrease significantly, bananas actually contain a lot of air, which may also stimulate that “full” feeling.

-5. May support healthy bones.
+5. Bananas may support healthy bones.

 Evidence shows that potassium-rich diets can have protective effects on bone health.
 Although the actual reason for this is still up for debate, many researchers think it’s because potassium prevents calcium resorption.

-6. May have anticancer properties.
+6. Bananas may have anticancer properties.

 Bananas are a rich source of lectins, carbohydrate-binding proteins that have been studied for their potential ability to kill cancer cells.
 (There are a few authors today who warn against lectins, but such warnings are mostly misguided.)